 Why Cranberry juice in UTI?

-The best evidence for the use of cranberry juice in UTI treatment and prevention comes from well-respected Cochrane Collaboration who looks at different studies to provide reliable information.
+The best evidence for the use of cranberry juice in UTI treatment and prevention comes from the well-respected Cochrane Collaboration, which looks at different studies to provide reliable information.

-To sum up, there is little evidence suggesting cranberry products help to treat or prevent UTIs.
-Despite this most over the counter products sold in a pharmacy for symptomatic relief of UTIs are of cranberry flavoured to make it more appealing to the public.
-The actual active ingredients used are sodium or potassium citrate which help to control symptoms of UTIs by making the urine more alkaline.
+To sum up, there is little evidence suggesting cranberry products help treat or prevent UTIs.
+Despite this, most over-the-counter products sold in a pharmacy for symptomatic relief of UTIs are cranberry flavoured to make them more appealing to the public.
+The actual active ingredients used are sodium or potassium citrate, which help control symptoms of UTIs by making the urine more alkaline.